charliegerard/flappy-windows/README.md

-# Flappy Bird game with browser windows
+# Flappy Bird with browser windows

 *This prototype was built over a weekend.
 This is not meant to be a full game.*